Creating sensor faces

 faceproperties

-Not every face supports displaying of every feature that are exposed as the properties of
+Not every face supports displaying every feature that is exposed as the properties of

 the face controller.
 A face can indicate this with the file faceproperties